 Rock Island County health officials report 14 new COVID-19 cases

-ROCK ISLAND CO., Ill.
-(KWQC) - The Rock Island County Health Department announced 14 new COVID-19 cases on Tuesday, bringing the total number to 1,248.
+DAVENPORT, Iowa (KWQC) - The Rock Island County Health Department announced 14 new COVID-19 cases on Tuesday, bringing the total number to 1,373.

 The number of deaths stands at 30.